The Upside Down Amsterdam: Tickets, Photos & Visitor Guide

 Step into the playful and nostalgic world of Barbie at the Barbie Museum Amsterdam.
 This unique attraction showcases an impressive collection of dolls, themed displays, and colorful scenes celebrating decades of Barbie history.
 Visitors can explore beautifully arranged exhibits, discover rare collectibles, and take photos with vibrant backdrops that make the experience especially fun for fans of fashion, design, and pop culture.

-👉 Read our full Barbie Experience guide
+👉 Read our full Barbie Museum Amsterdam guide

 WONDR Experience Amsterdam – Immersive Fun for All Ages